-The inferior function opposes the dominant and in many ways has its own agenda.
-It can be helpful to think of the dominant and inferior as representing opposite ends of a rubber band.
+As discussed in my e-book, The 16 Personality Types, the inferior function opposes the dominant and in many ways has its own agenda.
+Especially in Phase II of type development, the dominant-inferior relationship resembles a sort of psychological tug-of-war.
 As the dominant moves toward greater consciousness and is pulled tighter, the inferior shows a commensurate increase in tension as it is pushed/stretched away from consciousness.
 As this dominant-inferior tension increases, the two functions can seem increasingly at odds with each other.
 Both functions strongly desire to have their needs met, but since their objectives seem oppositional, it can feel like an either-or situation.
 It feels as though we can satisfy either the dominant or the inferior, but not both at once.

 This strong pull from the inferior function is what causes us to act in ways that are grossly inconsistent with our personality type, deviating from who we know ourselves to be.
 While it is possible for the inferior to be satisfied and engaged in a healthy fashion, this is often not the case.
 More typically, the inferior is indulged and gratified in ways that resemble the use of a drug.
 In such instances, we abandon the values and objectives our top functions in order to give the inferior the high it is seeking.